 This is one of the biggest falsehoods that exist about retirement living.
 The complete opposite is true.
 These communities are designed for active adults.
 Residents are mobile, active and sometimes bring their own car to their new home.
 This is probably the number one difference between retirement living and a traditional nursing home environment.
 Retirement communities are designed for healthy people and nursing homes cater to a completely different audience.

-There are usually lots of sports clubs that operate out of your typical retirement community, where residents gather regularly to stay fit.
-For example, it’s easy to find golf partners, play tennis, practice yoga or join a walking club.
+There are usually lots of sports clubs that operate out of your typical retirement community, where residents gather regularly to stay fit, sometimes with pandemic restrictions.
+For example, it can be easy to find golf partners, play tennis, practice yoga or join a walking club.
 Some communities have not just one but multiple recreation centers with swimming pools, fitness centers and activity rooms for hobbies and classes.

 3. Staying in your current home is the best way to stay social.

-By now you’ve heard the research results: loneliness can cause severe depression and lead to deterioration of health in seniors.
-Combating this common problem is now a top priority for caregivers and seniors alike.
+By now you've heard the research results: loneliness can cause severe depression and lead to deterioration of health in older adults.
+Combating this common problem is now a top priority for caregivers and the people they care for alike.

-But the fact of the matter is, people who remain in their old homes are more likely to suffer from feelings of isolation.
-That’s because as they age, they watch their social network dissolve as their friends and family move away.
+But the fact of the matter is, people who remain in their homes can be more likely to suffer from feelings of isolation.
+That's because as they age, they watch their social network dissolve as their friends and family move away.

-Meanwhile, older adults who make the transition to retirement communities find countless options for staying connected and meeting new friends.
+Meanwhile, older adults who make the transition to retirement communities may be able to stay connected and meet new friends.

 4. You'll be isolated from younger people and the 'real world.'

-This is another myth that just couldn’t be further from the truth.
-If you’re interested in staying active in the community at large, there are always plenty of volunteer opportunities, including mentoring young adults.
-Some communities even organize volunteer groups that go out into the neighborhood and do lots of things that keep residents connected to the world.
+This is another myth that just couldn't be further from the truth.
+If you're interested in staying active in the community at large, there are always plenty of volunteer opportunities, including mentoring young adults, though the pandemic may have changed how people do them.

-Whether it’s teaching kids about nature, mentoring young professionals, speaking at schools or volunteering at the local community center, there are lots of ways to keep your finger on the pulse of what’s going on in your town.
+Whether it's teaching kids about nature, mentoring young professionals, speaking to students or volunteering at the local community center, there are lots of ways to keep your finger on the pulse of what's going on in your town.

 1. Traveling will be easier than ever.

-When common areas are maintained for you, there’s no worrying about who’s going to mow the lawn while you’re off exploring the world.
-Security isn’t much of a concern either, since your home will be looked after while you’re gone.
+When common areas are maintained for you, there's no worrying about who's going to mow the lawn if you are traveling.
+Security isn't much of a concern either, since your home will be looked after while you're gone.